North of France

 Portfolio of Placements

-The ideal way to find how we work as an organisation, where our teams are based and what we do, is to join us for an Open Day event.
-You’ll get to take part in tailored sessions and engage with individuals working with the arts, business as mission, refugees and asylum seekers.
+The ideal way to find out how we work as an organisation, where our teams are based and what we do, is to come and see.
+You’ll be able to meet individuals working with the arts, business as mission, refugees and asylum seekers.